matildecmp/VirtualEnvironments_Proj/README.md

 ## Notes

-See [CREDITS.md](CREDITS.md) for a full list of the assets used and their sources.
+See [CREDITS.md](CREDITS.md) for the full list of the assets used and their sources.

-3D Endless runner <br/>
+3D Endless Runner <br/>
 Developed by Matilde Campanardi in Unity <br/>
-Msc in Digital Humanities [a.y.
+MSc in Digital Humanities [a.y.
 2024/25]